 Fig. 4 - the delay time pot with a (poorly soldered) 1K pot on the left leg

-With the resister connected to the pot we can solder the wires between it and the board.
-The left leg (with the 1K resister) goes to the point labelled 'S', while the centre leg is attached to the point labelled 'G' (I did this to the point next to 'S' to keep my wiring tidy).
+With the resistor connected to the pot we can solder the wires between it and the board.
+The left leg (with the 1K resistor) goes to the point labelled 'S', while the centre leg is attached to the point labelled 'G' (I did this to the point next to 'S' to keep my wiring tidy).

 Take the 50K pot you either desoldered off the board earlier, or - if you're like me and broke it - take a new 50K pot and solder wires between the legs and the corresponding holes in the board where the original pot used to sit.